VinciZhu/AIDS-USTC/README.md

 This repository includes:

-1. Lab reports, homework solutions and review notes of my undergraduate courses at Univ. of Sci. & Tech. of China.
+1. Lab reports, homework solutions and review notes of my undergraduate courses.
-2. Tools, apps and other tiny stuffs I made for my own use during my undergraduate study.
+2. Tools, apps and other tiny stuffs for my own use during my undergraduate study.

 ## Table of Contents